 As a global manager, you’re going to have a clear advantage over other business roles.
 Your experiences and skills will be sought after in the public sector.

 You’re more likely, too, to be hired as an international business expatriate.
-However, if you already have a family, but the budget offered by a potential employer may not allow you to do so.
-You’ll have to live apart from your family or bypass the offer.
+However, if you already have a family that you do not wish to relocate, you may have to live apart from your family or bypass the offer.

 A short-term international job may better fit your needs if you do have a family.

 The type of institution hiring global managers runs the gamut.
-It may be a large, national corporation looking to expand into new countries; an organization providing office electronic supplies seeking customers in other countries; foreign universities; electronics companies wanting the opportunity to sell their products internationally; or even local companies with an idea it wants to replicate internationally.
+This is including large, national corporations looking to expand into new countries; organizations providing office electronic supplies seeking customers in other countries; foreign universities; electronics companies wanting the opportunity to sell their products internationally; or even a local company with an idea it wants to replicate internationally.

 How do I Advance My Career as a Global Manager?

-Here, you have so many opportunities to build on your success and advance in your career.
-The strongest thing you can do for yourself and your career is to learn a foreign language.
-Learn Spanish, Japanese, German or one of the Chinese language dialects.
-If you learn Hindi, you may be the manager selected to work in India, as your company works on expansion.
+You'll have many opportunities to build on your success and advance in your career.
+The best thing you can do for yourself and your career is to learn a foreign language.
+Learn Spanish, Japanese, German, or one of the Chinese language dialects.
+If you learn Hindi, you may be the manager selected to work in India as your company works on expansion.

 Delve into computer science and IT courses.
 Focus your learning on software applications that you may use in your work.